-A printed document listing all of the scholarships and awards granted to Westminster students is available upon request from the Office of Alumni Relations and Development.
-Students are advised not to apply for particular awards, however.
+A general application for endowed scholarships is available to students in the Office of Student Financial Services.
+A student may submit an application for consideration for these scholarships.
 Funds are disbursed on the basis of merit and/or financial need to those who meet the criteria specified by each donor.

-Students are also advised that scholarships and awards listed in the Rider University catalog for the Lawrenceville campus are limited to students on that campus; those listed in Westminster publications are limited to Princeton campus students.
+Students are also advised that specific scholarships and awards listed in the Rider University catalog for the Lawrenceville campus are limited to students on that campus; those listed in Westminster publications are limited to Princeton campus students.